OtpChatBot/Ybot/README.md

 Transport
 ==========

-Ybot transport - is network interface which Ybot supported.
-Ybot is chat bot and all time of his life he spends chatting.
-Ybot receives chat messages and execute some commands depending on received message.
-Add that moment hubot supports:
+Ybot's basic transport is a network interface.
+Ybot is a chat bot and he spends all of his life chatting.
+Ybot receives chat messages and execute commands depending on those received messages.
+At that moment Ybot
+supports:

-  * Irc supporting. (+ssl, +private messages).
+  * IRC (+ssl supporting, +private messages supporting).
-  * Xmpp muc supporting (+single user chat).
+  * XMPP MUC (+single user chat supporting, +private messages supporting).
-  * Campfire supporting.
+  * Campfire.
-  * Http supporting.
+  * HTTP.

 Plugins
 ==========

-Ybot chat bot and it can execute different commands.
-Command - is simple chat message.
-For example chat session:
+Ybot is a chat bot and it can execute different commands.
+Commands are simple chat messages.
+For example, a chat session:

 ```
 you: Ybot math 1 + 5
 Ybot: Answer: 6
 ```

-Here are a few simple rules, of structure of the all Ybot plugins.
+Here are a few simple rules for structuring Ybot plugins.

-  * Every message to Ybot must started from `Ybot` chat login.
+  * You must address messages to the `Ybot`.

-  * After `Ybot` login is command for example `math` or `ping` or something else supporting command.
+  * After addressing the bot you specify the command to be executed, for example `math` or `ping`.
 Every command consists from one word.

-  * After `Ybot` login and command are command arguments.
-Ybot send all arguments in '', it turns one argument.
+  * After the command you can specify arguments.
+Ybot sends all arguments in '' and it turns them into one argument.

   * One command = One plugin.
-We must have plugins in our plugin directory.
+Plugins must live in the `plugins` directory.

-  * Plugin is file necessarily with extension of:
+  * Each plugin must have the correct extension, for example:

     * .py
     * .rb
     * .shell

-with python, ruby or shell code.
+Containing Python, Ruby or shell code.

-  * Name of this file must be same as command.
-For example if we got `Ybot ping` command, we must have plugin ping.py or ping.rb or ping.shell
+  * The name of the plugin file must be the same name as the command.
+    For example if we have a `Ybot ping` command, we must have a plugin named `ping.py` or `ping.rb` or `ping.shell`, etc.

-  * Plugin can consist any code and write result to stdout in the end.
+  * Plugin can consist of any code but write the results to `STDOUT` in the end.

-Example of treatment to Ybot:
+Example Ybot:

 ```
 Ybot math 3 ^ 2
 ```

-Here ybot call plugin with math.some_ext with argument: '3 ^ 2'
+Here Ybot calls the `math` plugin with the argument: '3 ^ 2'

 Current plugins
 ================

   * chuck - Chuck Norris quotes :)
-  * decide - Ybot try to help decide you.
+  * decide - Ybot try to help make decisions for you.
   * github_status - Github status state.
   * help - Ybot help.
   * ping - Ybot simple ping/pong.
   * math - Ybot calculate math expressions.
   * date - Ybot show date/time.
   * pugme - Ybot pugme service plugin.
-  * erl   - Ybot computation of erlang expression with tryerlang.org.
+  * erl   - Ybot computation of erlang expression using tryerlang.org.
   * today? - Ybot return current day.
   * shorten_url - Ybot url shortener with goo.gl.
   * hacker_news - Ybot download news from https://news.ycombinator.com/